It’s time to take action regarding Irritable Bowel Syndrome

 It is also important to note that your individual results may vary, depending on many factors including whether or not you practice the principles in these sound files regularly and whether or not you complete all 7 of the sessions provided.
 And of course, the unique nature of your body and your ability to learn the strategies included in these sessions will all impact the results you have.

-This session is modeled after the GUT directed approach sometimes referred to as the Manchester Approach.
-This approach to hypnosis with the IBS client has demonstrated efficacy with adult and adolescent clients and to be an approach that benefits people who have experienced distress.
+This session is modeled after the GUT-directed approach sometimes referred to as the Manchester Approach.
+This approach to hypnosis with the IBS client has demonstrated efficacy with adult and adolescent clients and is an approach that benefits people who have experienced distress.

 Clinical Trials Prove Hypnotherapy Helps IBS